bencavins/python-p4-mock-challenge-cosmic-challenge/README.md

 - An `Planet` has (is visited by) many `Scientist`s through `Mission`s
 - A `Mission` belongs to a `Scientist` and belongs to a `Planet`

 Update `server/models.py` to establish the model relationships.
-Since a `Mission` belongs to a `Scientist` and a `Planet`, configure the model to cascade deletes.

 Set serialization rules to limit the recursion depth.